 5. Provide a High Source of Protein

-Mung beans nutrition includes a very impressive amount of protein for a plant, with about 20–24 percent of their chemical structure being amino acids (protein), according to the Department of Chemistry at the Harbin Institute of Technology China.
-Globulin and albumin are the main storage proteins found in mung bean seeds and make up over 85 percent of the total amino acids found in mung beans.
-(7)
+Mung bean nutrition includes a very impressive amount of protein for a plant, with about 20 percent to 24 percent of their chemical structure made up of amino acids (protein), according to the Department of Chemistry at the Harbin Institute of Technology China.
+Globulin and albumin are the main storage proteins found in mung bean seeds and make up over 85 percent of the total amino acids found in the beans.

-Mung beans nutrition is also rich in other essential amino acids, including leucine, isoleucine and valine, which can be combined with other plant sources (like whole grains or some vegetables) to make a “complete protein.”
-Their highly absorbable protein content makes them a smart choice for vegans or vegetarians, especially considering how many other nutrients they add to someone’s diet.
+When legumes are substituted for unhealthy sources of protein, studies show they can help to lower risk for many chronic diseases.
+Mung bean nutrition is also rich in other essential amino acids, including leucine, isoleucine and valine, which can be combined with other plant sources (like whole grains or some vegetables) to make a “complete protein.”
+The highly absorbable protein content makes the mung beans a smart choice for vegans or vegetarians, especially considering how many other nutrients they add to someone’s diet.

-6. Boosts Immunity and Protects Against Infections and Viruses
+6. Boost Immunity and Protect Against Infections and Viruses

-Mung beans nutrition contains a range of phytonutrients that are considered anti-microbial and anti-inflammatory, helping them to increase immunity and fight harmful bacteria, viruses, colds, rashes, irritations and more.
+Mung bean nutrition contains a range of phytonutrients that are considered antimicrobial and anti-inflammatory.
+In fact, compounds isolated from mung beans are even used to preserve certain foods and reduce spoilage.
+Their antibacterial properties can help increase immunity and fight harmful bacteria, viruses, colds, rashes, irritations and more.
 Mung beans promote a healthy balance of bacteria within the digestive tract, which helps with nutrient absorption and immune defense.

-Mung beans also provide about 36 percent of daily magnesium needs for the average adult woman.
-Many adults are actually deficient in magnesium, which is unfortunate because most people really need a substantial amount in their diet in order to control stress levels and manage pain.
-Magnesium is important for digestive health, proper heart beat functioning, neurotransmitter release and for repairing muscle tissue in people who are very active.
+Mung beans also helps people reach their magnesium needs.
+Many adults are actually deficient in magnesium, which is unfortunate because most people really need a substantial amount in their diets in order to control stress levels and manage pain.
+Magnesium is important for digestive health, proper heartbeat functioning, neurotransmitter release and repairing muscle tissue in people who are very active.

-8. Fights Obesity and Helps with Weight Loss
+8. Fight Obesity and Help with Weight Loss

-Many other studies have found similar results: Namely, that satiety significantly increases after eating beans.
-Therefore, regularly eating mung beans can help with reducing food intake and boosting weight loss.
-(9)
+Many other studies have found similar results — namely that satiety significantly increases after eating high-fiber foods like beans.
+Therefore, regularly eating legumes may help with reducing food intake and boosting weight loss.

-Mung beans nutrition provides B vitamins, including vitamin B6 and folate, which are both important for controlling hormone fluctuations that can lead to PMS symptoms.
-B vitamins, folate and magnesium are useful for lowering the severity and pain associated with PMS cramps, headaches, mood swings, fatigue and muscle pains.
+Mung bean nutrition provides B vitamins, including vitamin B6 and folate, which are both important for controlling hormone fluctuations that can lead to severe PMS symptoms.
+B vitamins, folate and magnesium are useful for lowering the severity and pain associated with PMS symptoms, including cramps, headaches, mood swings, fatigue and muscle aches.

 10. Easy to Digest Compared to Many Other Beans

 Mung beans were first domesticated in India, where they grew as wild plants.
-Archaeological evidence shows that mung beans were growing in the Harappan civilization in the Punjab and Haryana areas of Indian about 4,500 years ago!
+Archaeological evidence shows that they were growing in the Harappan civilization in the Punjab and Haryana areas of Indian about 4,500 years ago.